ktaranov/sqlserver-kit/Utilities/README.md

 Summarize SQL Server Query Performance and Enhance SQL Server Performance Tuning.

+## SQLSentry Fragmentation Manager <a id="sqlsentry-fragmentation-manager"></a>
+Download page: [SQLSentry Fragmentation Manager]<br/>
+Release date: 2016-08-03<br/>
+Support Version: 2008/2008R2/2012/2014<br/>
+Free version: No

+Dramatically improves the manageability and visibility of SQL Server index fragmentation across the enterprise

+Fragmentation Manager helps you make good decisions about how and when to defragment.
+You can easily set up an environment-wide schedule to automate index analysis and defragmentation operations, while allowing the flexibility to customize the schedule and other specific instances, databases, tables, and even individual indexes.
+Fragmentation Manager will also allow you to perform index defragmentation faster than ever before via support for multiple concurrent operations.

+## SQLSentry Plan Explorer <a id="sqlsentry-plan-explorer"></a>
+Download page: [SQLSentry Plan Explore]<br/>
+Release date: 2016-01-28<br/>
+Support Version: 2008/2008R2/2012/2014<br/>
+Free version: Yes

+With both a free and PRO version, Plan Explorer builds upon the graphical plan view in SQL Server Management Studio (SSMS) to make query plan optimization more efficient.
+It is a lightweight standalone app that contains many of the plan analysis features introduced in SQL Sentry v6, and does not require a collector service or database.

+## SQLSentry Event Manager <a id="sqlsentry-event-manager"></a>
+Download page: [SQLSentry Event Manager]<br/>
+Release date: 2016-03-08<br/>
+Support Version: 2008/2008R2/2012/2014<br/>
+Free version: No

+With specific products for SQL Server, Windows, SharePoint and Oracle, Event Manager provides DBAs with "Outlook-style" visibility and functionality for managing SQL Agent jobs, Windows Tasks, and Oracle jobs in increasingly complex cross-platform environments.
+Unlike most other scheduling products, Event Manager does not require an agent to be installed and managed on each server.

+## SQLSentry Performance Advisor <a id="sqlsentry-performance-advisor"></a>
+Download page: [SQLSentry Performance Advisor]<br/>
+Release date: 2016-03-08<br/>
+Support Version: 2008/2008R2/2012/2014<br/>
+Free version: No

+Performance Advisor is the unmatched solution for monitoring and managing all aspects of your SQL Server infrastructure.
+Monitor SQL Server and Analysis Services, Windows servers and VMware hosts.
+Support for Microsoft Analytics Platform System (APS), Azure SQL Data Warehouse, Azure SQL Database, and Amazon EC2 allows you to monitor your environment on every platform.

 Useful link:
  - [Microsoft's Log Parser Utility: Swell ETL](https://www.simple-talk.com/sql/sql-tools/microsofts-log-parser-utility-swell-etl/) by Robert Sheldon
  - [SQL Server tablediff utility](https://www.simple-talk.com/sql/sql-tools/sql-server-tablediff-utility/) by Robert Sheldon